 - Public sessions and events at the Oxford Literary Festival, the London Book Fair, the Ljubljana Book Fair, and the Royal Festival Hall, London, and on BBC Radio 4’s Open Book programme.

 - Conference papers on comic books, publishing on the internet, and the future of poetry publishing in the UK.

 - Organising events on the impact of technology on the publishing industry.

 - Contributions to The Edinburgh History of the Book in Scotland, Volume 3 edited by Bill Bell (EUP, 2007).

 We welcome approaches from students wishing to study in the Centre for a PhD, either to explore current or future publishing practice in the UK and internationally, or to investigate aspects of the history of publishing and print culture.
 We also offer a MRes in Publishing Studies, for those wishing to undertake research at Masters level.
-We also welcome approaches for research and/or consultancy collaborations – please see our contact details and get in touch.
+We also welcome approaches for research and/or consultancy collaborations.